Behind the Scenes: The Role of an Operating Room Nurse

 What Does an Operating Room Nurse Do?
 An Inside Look at My Role

 Working as an Operating Room (OR) Nurse is both exciting and demanding.
 As an OR nurse, my main responsibility is to ensure that surgeries go smoothly, patients are safe, and the surgical team is well-supported.
-In this post, I’ll walk you through a typical day in my life as an OR nurse, including what I do before, during, and after surgery.
+In this post, I’ll walk you through a typical day in my life as an Operating room nurse, including what I do before, during, and after surgery.

 Whether you’re a nursing student interested in the operating room, or just curious about what happens behind those doors, this post will give you a detailed look at the key aspects of my role.